mmoomocow/csharp-quiz/README.md

 * Checking my code against the current microsoft c# documentation
 * Adding code comments
 * Using common and up-to-date c# conventions

-I have done this by:

-* Using minimal resources to run the program
-* Keeping my code understandable and readable
-  * Using code comments
-  * Correct indentation
-  * Usable variable names

 ## List the components of your program (A)